Clayville, New York

 Clayville is a village in Oneida County, New York, United States.
-The population was 350 at the 2010 census.
+The population was 339 at the 2020 census.

-The Village of Clayville (formerly called Paris Furnace) is inside the Town of Paris.
+The village of Clayville (formerly called Paris Furnace) is inside the town of Paris.

 History

 Clayville was incorporated in 1887 and was named in honor of Henry Clay.
 Iron foundries and machine shops were an important activity here by the 1850s.

+Businesses

+Businesses located in this village include the John DePerno Bail Agency, Sauquoit Valley Friends & Neighbors, The Main Street Tavern, D H Smith Company Inc., and Pratt & Whitney- HMI Metal Powders.

 Geography

 According to the United States Census Bureau, the village has a total area of 0.5 sqmi, of which 0.5 sqmi is land and 2.13% is water.